Rina-96/portfolio-accountant/README.md

 ---

-# 👩🏻‍💼 Rina - Accounting Automation & Project Leadership Specialist
+# 👩🏻‍💼 Rina - Detail-Oriented Accountant with a Passion for Small but Impactful Improvements

 ## 📌 Key Highlights
 - **Automating Inefficient Closing Tasks:** Streamlined repetitive month-end reconciliation and journal processes by leveraging **Power Query** and Excel **VBA** macros, saving over **9 hours** of work per month and improving overall process efficiency.